THAILAND – The Trip

 Related image

 Chiang Mai is ripe for tourists with a dizzying variety of adventure tourism – rafting, kayaking, mountain biking, riding elephants, butterfly farms, tiger interactions (the animals are drugged), zip lines, and trekking through hill-tribe villages.
 These latter experiences are not appealing to me.
 These people must be tired of tourists traipsing through their villages and homes (how would you feel if a bunch of rural Thai farmers were in your town daily, peering at everything you do, asking the same silly questions, and then asking to come into your house – I’m sure our culture is just as curious to them as theirs is to ours).
-Cooking classes are common, and Thai massage businesses are every second store front.
+Cooking classes are common, and Thai massage businesses are every second storefront.
 The majority of tourists here are on short 1-3 week holidays from work and money is not an object.
-Costs of most tours are quite high.
+The costs of most tours are quite high.

 I spent a few hours visiting all the Wats (temples) in the Old City.
 Dragons with long tails flank all entrances and form the gables of the roofs.
 Several were built in the 13th and 14th centuries and contain a variety of unique Buddha images.
 We also went to Muay Thai Boxing one night.
 It was a lot of kicking and clenching and actual boxing was minimal.
 The small crowd were all tourists.

 The Elephant Nature Park is a must-see experience.
 This is a sanctuary for elephants rescued from logging operations (it was outlawed in 1989) and tourist begging.
 Several are blind as it is easier to handle blind elephants.
-One had a terribly deformed back and leg from logging accidents.
+One had a deformed back and leg from logging accidents.
 One had a damaged leg from a land mine.
 Instead of using picks to control them, the Burmese mahouts use behaviour modification using food.
 None are chained as in the operations where riding is allowed and they all roam freely.
-Interactions are intimate – the tourists feed them huge baskets of fruit and melons by hand, bath them in the river running through the sanctuary, watch them devour several banana trees, pose with them for pictures, pet them and feed them again.
+Interactions are intimate – the tourists feed them huge baskets of fruit and melons by hand, bathe them in the river running through the sanctuary, watch them devour several banana trees, pose with them for pictures, pet them and feed them again.
 All a great experience and much more rewarding than the other elephant operations.
 In 1900, there were 100,000 elephants in Thailand, now there are 3,000, of which only 1,500 are wild.

 Image result for Elephant Nature Park

 CHIANG RAI.
 From Chiang Mai, many tourists go to Pai, and all seem to have found it engaging.
 Instead, I headed NE to Chiang Rai, close to the Laos border.
-Instead of a direct bus, I caught the four-hour 7:20AM bus to Thaton and then the longtail boat that leaves daily at 12:30 for Chiang Rai.
+Instead of a direct bus, I caught the four-hour 7:20 AM bus to Thaton and then the longtail boat that leaves daily at 12:30 for Chiang Rai.
 Great skill was required by the driver of the boat as the water was low and several small rapids and bridges were negotiated.
 Views were average and we stopped at the obligatory handicraft store instead of the advertised ethnic village.
-When I arrived, there were no tuk-tuks or taxis and it was a long walk-about to finally find the Fun-D Hostel, another well designed, modern hostel.
+When I arrived, there were no tuk-tuks or taxis and it was a long walk-about to finally find the Fun-D Hostel, another well-designed, modern hostel.

 The best way to see all the sites around Chiang Rai is on tour and I would highly recommend Joe from the hostel.
 He speaks great English and is a very personable guy.
-The White Temple is not-to-be missed.
-Construction started in 1997 and continues today under the guidance of a Thai artist who obviously made pockets of money in the USA.
+The

 Related image

-Totally white with embedded mirrors, the exterior is a riot of intricate carving.
+White with embedded mirrors, the exterior is a riot of intricate carving.
 Surrounded by a small moat, one first crosses hell with hundreds of arms extending up through the water.

 Image result for White Temple